sydasif/python-book/docs/source/02_basic/02_string.md

 # Python Strings

-Python strings are referred to as a sequence of characters/letters that are either literal constants or some kind of variable are surrounded by either single quotation marks, or double quotation marks.
+Python strings are referred to as a sequence of characters/letters that are either literal constants or some kind of variable surrounded by either single quotation marks, or double quotation marks.

-The program code below demonstrates the printing the string.
+The program code below demonstrates the printing of string.

 ```py
 #  variable 'my_str' is a string